If you have found the information on these pages useful, you might like to contribute to the costs involved (this money comes directly to me)

 • (Witness) Event-Misc: William Miller jute powerloom tenter was present when James Conway van driver and Agnes McKenzie Fisher kitchen maid were celebrating their Diamond Wedding Anniversary on 8 June 1921 at Masonic Hall, Cupar, Fife, Scotland, .14

-• (Informant) Death: William Miller jute powerloom tenter registered the death of Ann Wilson on 19 October 1928 at 11 Forest Park Road, Dundee, Forfarshire, Scotland, ; 1928 deaths in the district of St Mary & St Peter in the burgh of Dundee, ref 331; Ann Miller married to William Miller jute factory overseer; 1928 October nineteenth 11 Forest Park Road Dundee; female aged 52 years; parents James Wilson yarn worker (dec) and Elizabeth Wilson ms Anderson (dec); pulmonary tuberculosis as cert by John Kinnear MD; signed William Miller widower present; registered 1928 October 20th at Dundee Thos Meek registrar.18
+• (Informant) Death: William Miller jute powerloom tenter registered the death of Ann Wilson jute weaver on 19 October 1928 at 11 Forest Park Road, Dundee, Forfarshire, Scotland, ; 1928 deaths in the district of St Mary & St Peter in the burgh of Dundee, ref 331; Ann Miller married to William Miller jute factory overseer; 1928 October nineteenth 11 Forest Park Road Dundee; female aged 52 years; parents James Wilson yarn worker (dec) and Elizabeth Wilson ms Anderson (dec); pulmonary tuberculosis as cert by John Kinnear MD; signed William Miller widower present; registered 1928 October 20th at Dundee Thos Meek registrar.18

 • (Informant) Death: William Miller jute powerloom tenter registered the death of Agnes Fisher Miller on 20 March 1934 at Royal Infirmary, Dundee, Forfarshire, Scotland, ; Agnes Fisher Simpson widow of 1st Robert Neill watchmaker, 2nd David Simpson, school janitor; 1934 March twentieth 7h 10m pm Royal Infirmary (ur 11 Forest park Road) Dundee; f, 49 years; William Miller jute factory overseer (retired), Marion McKenzie Miller MS Conway (dec); pernicious anaemia as cert by Stanley F Soutar MBChB; signed William Miller father 11 Forest Park Road; registered 1934 March 21st at Dundee W H Phillip registrar.19